See & Do

 When you can do it

 Summer is an idyllic time for surfing here, with longer, warmer days, but autumn and winter often brings bigger swells and better conditions—and fewer people in the water.
-As someone wise once said, there’s no such thing as bad (or cold) weather, just the wrong clothing (or wetsuit).
 With the right gear, you can surf a choice winter swell on the east coast and have the break almost to yourself.

 How long will you need?